alioso/d8-front-end-development/review_anatomy_of_a_theme.md

 **.info.yml**<br />
 This is the only required file of a theme.
 It defines the theme name, its regions, stylesheets, and other options.
 Each line defines an option as a key-value pair (key = value).
 Values not specified will use Drupal’s default.

+**.theme file**<br />
+The file where you will write your preprocesses in order to override Drupal functions and modify the output.

 **Template files**<br />
 These files end in *.html.twig <br />
-The theme registry stores theme information.
-Use a template folders to organize your template files

-**.theme file**<br />
-The file where you will write your preprocesses in order to override Drupal functions and modify the output.
+The files contain the markup for a specific element.
+Duplicating a core file and placing it within a "template" folder in your theme will allow you to override the defaut Drupal markup.

 **CSS files**<br />
 Files need to be listed in the .libraries.yml file or included elsewhere with code.
 Multiple files can be created to keep things organized and modular.